 Oh, and if you need to block notifications for a little bit you can.
 Just press and hold the button from the main watch face to mute them.
 You can do the same to un-mute them.
 There's even a Do Not Disturb mode in the settings.

 The Flex works a little differently, and like most other screen-free trackers uses LED lights for you to pick up on the same notifications.
 Fitbit has a pattern of lights and vibrations to help you differentiate between calls, texts, silent alarms, reminders to move and daily goal progress, but the lack of third-party notifications recognition is frustrating.

 The bottom line: you're still going to be looking at your phone to deal with notifications and further details on your progress with both devices.

 Fitbit's Flex 2 is reasonably affordable at $99.95, considering the features, and while not as advanced as the Charge in some respects, still includes waterproofing, notification support and versatile activity tracking.

 The Charge 2, priced at $149.95, is more expensive than its sibling, but attractively offered at a similar price to the Fitbit Charge HR and original Charge when they initially launched.

 There's a fairly clear line between who these two fitness trackers are aimed at.
 Quite simply, if you're looking to join the Fitbit train and want a tracker that will look nice on your wrist and get you in on the ground floor, the Flex 2 is an attractive option with very handy waterproof support.

-The Charge 2 wins out for those who prioritise more detailed metrics, such as VO2 Max data, GPS support and heart rate tracking.
+The Charge 2 wins out for those who prioritise more detailed metrics, such as VO2 Max data, sleep tracking, GPS support, and heart rate tracking.
 Whether you value the Charge's upgrades enough to hand over the extra cash is down to you.